 Frequently Asked Questions About the Common Cold

-1. What is the difference between a cold and the flu?
+1. What's the difference between a cold and the flu?

-Although the flu and the common cold are both respiratory illnesses, they are caused by different viruses.
-Because they have similar symptoms, it can be difficult to tell them apart.
-But generally cold symptoms are much milder than flu.
+These illnesses are caused by different viruses.
+They have similar symptoms, so it can be hard to tell them apart.
+In general, cold symptoms are much milder than flu symptoms.

-The flu, on the other hand, often causes higher fever, chills, body ache, and fatigue.
+The flu, on the other hand, often causes higher fever, chills, body aches, and fatigue.